Preparing a Lead Service Line Inventory

 It is important to remember that visual inspections are informative, but are not a perfect indicator of the material throughout the length of the pipe.
 Sections of the pipe that are not visible may be a different pipe material.
 Knowing the pipe material as it enters the home is probably the most useful visual inspection.

 Lead Service Lines are Old!

-Many records associated with LSLs are one hundred years old.
-Information will largely be in paper records.
+Many records associated with LSLs are one hundred years old or even older.
+The accuracy of such records varies.
 Public libraries and historical societies may have information not otherwise available.